NarcisNacev1/Cryptocurrency-Portfolio-Tracker/README.md

      ```

 5. **API Documentation:**
-   - Swagger UI documentation is available for API endpoints.
+   - Swagger UI documentation is updated to include authorization.

 6. **PostgreSQL Documentation:**
    - Prepopulated PostgreSQL documentation is available in the `documentation` folder.